CumulusNetworks/docs/content/cumulus-netq-413/Installation-Management/Backup-and-Restore-NetQ.md

 toc: 3
 ---

 The following sections describe how to back up and restore your NetQ data and VMs for on-premises deployments.
 Cloud deployments are backed up automatically.
+The data restoration workflow upgrades your deployment to NetQ 4.13.

 {{<notice note>}}
-You must run backup and restore scripts with sudo privileges.
+- You must run backup and restore scripts with sudo privileges.
+- When you upgrade to NetQ 4.13, any pre-existing PTP data will be lost.
 {{</notice>}}

 ## Back Up Your NetQ Data